coreBOS/coreBOSDocumentation/user/pages/08.extensions-integrations/03.calendar-google/01.calendar_google_integration/item.md

 ## Setup calendar event synchronization

-In the image below you can see a simple example of synchronization with Google via separate activity “*Google events*”.
+In the image below you can see a simple example of synchronization with Google via separate activity "*Google events*".
 These are the steps:

--   Using CRM Settings &gt; Picklist Editor create a new Activity Type for “Events” called “*Google events*” (you can name it as you wish).
+-   Using CRM Settings &gt; Picklist Editor create a new Activity Type for "Events" called "*Google events*" (you can name it as you wish).
 -   In your Google calendar create a new separate calendar – in the example the name used was *ITS4You meetings* (again, you can name it according to your needs).
 -   Set up synchronization with Google calendar by clicking on the small "down" arrow that appears when you hover over the newly created event.
--   You will see that “*Google events*” are visible in both Calendars with a separate activity type and color.
+-   You will see that "*Google events*" are visible in both Calendars with a separate activity type and color.

 ![](6_1_synch_with_google.png?width=100%)